WATCH NOW: Rittenhouse Trial Day 4: Emotional testimony; Witnesses recount interactions with accused

 One of the charges against Rittenhouse — first-degree recklessly endangering safety — is based on his firing his weapon toward McGinniss when he shot Rosenbaum.
 McGinniss testified that he heard or felt something move past his legs when the shooting occurred, and looked down to check if he had been shot.

-Emotional while watching the video of the aftermath, the said he would never forget that night.
+Emotional while watching the video of the aftermath, he said he would never forget that night.

 McGinniss said he and others carried Rosenbaum from Car Source across the street toward Froedtert Kenosha Hospital, eventually loading him into the back of an SUV driven by a hospital employee.
 He said a large hostile crowd had gathered, and someone punched him in the head.